Skim by Section

 - Bake at 400˚ for 35-45 minutes or until meat is fully cooked.

-- Carefully remove the hot skillet with meat from oven and drain excess fat if desired by gently tilting the skillet over the sink.
+- Remove hot skillet with meat from oven and drain excess fat if desired by gently tilting the skillet over the sink.
 Be careful to not touch the skillet and don't over-tilt so that the meat falls out!

-- Next layer on pizza sauce and mozzarella cheese and any toppings you'd like!
+- Layer on pizza sauce and mozzarella cheese and any toppings you'd like!
 Return to oven and bake an additional 10-12 minutes or until cheese has melted.

 Im assuming the 2 eggs are incorporated into the meat/ herb/ bread crumb mixture?